semgrep/semgrep-docs/docs/deployment/manage-projects.md

 # Manage projects

 View, sort, and tag your projects through the **Projects** page.
 A **project** is any repository that you have scanned with Semgrep AppSec Platform through either CI or Semgrep Managed Scans, and includes that repository's findings and metadata.

-Manage thousands of repositories through these functions by identifying scan issues or scans with a high finding count.
+Refer to this page to **manage** and **troubleshoot** thousands of repositories by identifying scan issues or scans with a high finding count.

 Additionally, the Semgrep API enables you to filter tags for additional workflows and integrations into your own systems.
 Create tags based on engineering or department teams, external-facing or internal codebases, and so on.
 See [Tags](/semgrep-appsec-platform/tags) for more information.